mama179/DONGMO-OTIS/frontend/README.md

-# Restaurant Reservation Management Application
+# Restaurant Reservation Application

 ## Overview

-The Restaurant Reservation Management Application is a web-based application designed to facilitate the management of restaurant reservations.
-It allows users to create reservations, view existing reservations, and leave comments regarding their experiences.
-The application is built using a backend powered by Express.js and a frontend developed with ReactJS.
+The Restaurant Reservation Application is a full-stack web application designed to manage restaurant reservations efficiently.
+It allows users to create reservations, view existing reservations, and leave comments on their experiences.
+The application is built using Express.js for the backend and React.js for the frontend.

 ## Project Structure